Browse Rentals

 You wake up from a restful night.
 Your partner and you share a bed, and the individual pocket-sprung mattress allows you both to sleep through without disturbing each other.
 You have a blackout blind and in the morning the sun peeks through the bottom, waking you gently in a natural way that leaves you feeling energized.
 You arrived late last night, but the short-term rental you’ve chosen has you covered - there is an espresso machine on the counter and in the cupboard next to it a light-roasted Ethiopian Yirgacheffe, waiting to be brewed and give you a springboard into the day.
 You see your new place in light for the first time - there are expansive high ceilings, and a small workspace overlooking the balcony and as you sink into the mid-century-inspired leather desk chair you feel the quality of good design.

-This is true luxury – the apartment works for you and seamlessly becomes a part of your routine without you even realizing it.
+This is true luxury - the apartment works for you and naturally becomes a part of your routine without you even realizing it.
 At every turn, there is great design and thoughtful touches to help you map out your perfect day.

 Beyond the interior, location is everything.
 A perfect place in a bad location is only half good.
 You want to be able to finish work, step outside, and be at the heart of things.
 To be able to wander out to the bars of Flatiron, the galleries of Chelsea, or stroll through Central Park to enjoy the skyline without needing to be glued to your phone.
-A good location protects your time – you don’t need to research online for hours, you can just step outside and become part of the urban sprawl.
-When you open the front door to your new place the city opens up before you, embraces you, and shows you its secrets.
+A good location protects your time - you don’t need to research online for hours, you can just step outside and become part of the urban sprawl.
+When you open the front door to your new place the city opens up before you, welcomes you, and shows you its secrets.

 Luxury Rentals in NYC